bogwonch/Thesis-Essay/1-*-Intro.md

 hosting all the programs to share between them you don't have to maintain multiple versions.

-The problem here is that although PIPs could be used to write architecture independant programs there are more elegant solutions available than relying on the intersection of instruction sets between architectures.
+The problem is that although PIPs could be used to write architecture independant programs there are more elegant solutions available than relying on the intersection of instruction sets between architectures.
 There are a couple of preexisting systems for doing this such as Apple's *Universal Binary* or the